ukaea/PROCESS/documentation/proc-pages/eng-models/plant-availability.md

 If `iavail = 3`, the availability model for Spherical Tokamaks (ST) is implemented.

 !!!
 Warning "Warning"
-		Currently, this model only uses the centrepost to calculate the availability of a ST plant.
+		Currently, this model only uses the centrepost to calculate the availability of an ST plant.
 Other systems/components will be added in the future.

 This model takes the user-specified time to replace a centrepost `tmain` and the centrepost lifetime `cplife` (calculated, see below) and calculates the number of maintenance cycles